postmates/PMKVObserver/README.md

-# Archived
+# Now Archived and Forked

-This repo will not be maintained going forward.
-Please use, create issues on, and make PRs to the fork of this repo located [here.](https://github.com/PMSwift/PMKVObserver)
+PMKVObserver will not be maintained in this repository going forward.
+Please use, create issues on, and make PRs to the fork of this PMKVObserver located [here.](https://github.com/PMSwift/PMKVObserver)

 # PMKVObserver